thinktecture/relayserver/Documentation/en/relayserver.md

 * Customizing

   * It is now possible to replace the `IRequestLogger` in the RelayServer with a custom implementation.
+  * It is now possible to replace the `ITraceFileWriter` and the `ITraceFileReader` in the RelayServer with a custom implementation.

 ## Version 2.1.2